riteshbhirud/MoR/README.md

 bash eval_mor.sh
 ```

-This script will automatically process predefined datasets.
+This script will automatically process predefined datasets and scorers.

----
-For further details, please check the documentation or raise an issue in the repository.